Québec IDCI

 Expenses eligible for the CDAEIA

 Turn your AI payroll into cash.
-The CDAEIA is a tax credit that covers 30% of your eligible expenses—putting money back into the business while you build.
+The CDAEIA is a tax credit that covers 30% of your eligible expenses, putting money back into the business while you build.

 CDAEIA tax credit rates

-Category Credit rate How it actually applies
+Factor Rate How it actually applies

 Nuances that change your cheque

-Example (quick math):
+Example (quick math)

 How can Emergex help